alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Instagram_Stories](https://github.com/drawRect/Instagram_Stories) - Inspired by Instagram Stories functionality.
 This source is similar to Instagram Stories which is having both image and video support.
 * [ios-mail](https://github.com/ProtonMail/ios-mail)
 * [ios-spritekit-tic-tac-toe](https://github.com/jVirus/ios-spritekit-tic-tac-toe) - Class Tic Tac Toe reincarnation with AI and state machines.
 The app is ready-made, using Sprite and Gameplay Kits.
+* [ish](https://github.com/ish-app/ish) - A project to get a Linux shell running on iOS, using usermode x86 emulation and syscall translation.
 * [ladybug](https://github.com/ethanhuang13/ladybug) - Handle rdar:// links gracefully.
 * [Llitgi](https://github.com/xmollv/Llitgi) - A simple & lightweight Pocket client for iOS.
 * [lockdown-ios](https://github.com/confirmedcode/lockdown-ios) - Lockdown is an Open Source and free firewall for your iOS device.